gipplab/preprint_generator/README.md

 - [x] add fields for each article type : https://www.bibtex.com/e/entry-types/
 - [x] add api to get other papers with title or doi to the related papers (https://www.doi2bib.org/)
-- [ ] add fetched related papers to the preprint
+- [x] add fetched related papers to the preprint
-- [ ] add a input for related papers
+- [x] add a input for related papers
 - [x] rename similar papers to related papers
 - [ ] use [compromise](https://www.npmjs.com/package/compromise) for nlp keyword detection
-- [ ] add course information and page numbers to presentation